cloud-native-everything/nanog90-rsvpte-demo-lab/README.md

-# NSP LSP Cloning PCC Init
+# Automation Driven Traffic Steering (NSP LSP Cloning PCC Init App)

 ## Introduction

+Inventive alternative with Python, involving API calls with systems like Telemetry and PCE controller, illustrated through a hands-on lab using containerlab.

+Showcase an enhanced Label Switched Paths (LSP) management use case that can solve the unpredictable pattern of today’s traffic demand in WAN environments.

-This app demonstrates the vital role of APIs in Network Service Platforms, showcasing their capability to mitigate and enhance automation gaps in Network IP technologies from diverse vendors, while affording customers the flexibility to employ their preferred programming language.
+This app demonstrates the vital role of APIs in SDN solution like Network Service Platforms, showcasing their capability to mitigate and enhance automation gaps in Network IP technologies from diverse vendors, while affording customers the flexibility to employ their preferred programming language.

-TE++ emerges as an early-demanding technology in Wide Area Networks (WAN) designed to enhance the management and closure of Label Switched Paths (LSPs) in WAN environments, specifically under RSVP-TE or Segment Routing (SR) protocols.
-Despite not being recognized as an official IETF standard, several vendors have begun crafting bespoke versions to cater to specific customer needs.
-One might wonder about its impact on networks that are either currently utilizing a Path Computation Element (PCE) or intending to incorporate it for its advantages.
+This is part of a Tutorial presented in NANOG90, and includes two types of YANG models for the APIs and LSP definitions:
+* IETF-TE YANG Model (draft-ietf-teas-yang-te-35) to define PCC Init LSPs PCE controlled.
+This APIs is presented via NSP using its Automation Framework.
+* Nokia YANG for RSVP-TE Tunnels

 We will present a solution sample of how we can provide an enhanced approach using NSP APIs and its Path Compotation features.